2 Conference Room Booking Stereotypes Every Office Has

 The conference room dance is one that we all waltz to at some point in our professional careers.
-The needs for various conference can vary too, sometimes we have important clients on site that we need to cater to, and sometimes we have a much more simpler task such as finding a quiet room to conduct a phone call in.
-Unfortunately, there's some culprits out there that can make the the simple task of finding a room much more difficult for everyone involved.
-Here we break down the five most common perpetrators that you can find in every office.
+The needs for various conference can vary too, sometimes we have important clients on site that we need to cater to.
+Sometimes we have a much more simpler task such as finding a quiet room to conduct a phone call in.
+Unfortunately, there’s some culprits out there that can make the the simple task of finding a room much more difficult for everyone involved.
+Here we break down the two most common perpetrators that you can find in every office.

 1. The Conference Room Cat Burglar